Abhijeet641/Abhijeet641/README.md

 ### 👨‍💻 Work :-

-- **ZenStreet.ai:** Developing the backend for a SaaS platform using TypeScript and Nest.js, with a focus on creating reliable and efficient systems.
+- **ZenStreet.ai:** Developing the backend for a SaaS platform using TypeScript and Nest.js, focusing on creating reliable and efficient systems.
 - **Open Source:** Contributing to projects like WebPack and Neutralinojs.
 - **Hackathons:** Continuously refining my skills by generating and executing innovative ideas in competitive environments.